 Why is the Help window offline even though I chose to be online?

-In some situations, the Help window may display offline content even though you have chosen to display online content.
-Situations where this may happen include:
+In some situations, the Help window might display offline content even though you have chosen to display online content.
+Situations where this might occur include the following:

 - You are disconnected from the Internet.

-Whenever the Help window is unable to get online content, it displays a warning message.
+Whenever the Help window is unable to retrieve online content, it displays a warning message.
 You can then view offline content until the problem is fixed or you connect to the Internet.

-Why don't I see the Show content from Office Online option?
+Why don't I see the Show content from Office.com option?

 Your system administrator can disable the ability of the Help window to go online.
-If this happens, the Show content from Office Online option is not displayed.
+If this happens, the Show content from Office.com option is not displayed.
 For more information, contact your system administrator.

 Top of Page